adventuregamestudio/ags/OPTIONS.md

 * -? / --help - prints most useful command line arguments and quits.
 * -v / --version - prints engine version and quits.
+* --background - keep game running in background (does not work in exclusive fullscreen).
-* --clear-cache-on-room-change - clears sprite cache on every room change
+* --clear-cache-on-room-change - clears sprite cache on every room change.
 * --conf \<FILEPATH\> - specify explicit config file to read on startup.
 * --console-attach - write output to the parent process's console (Windows only).
 * --fps - display fps counter.